 Because he knew a peer-reviewed study in an established medical journal would take too long to get published, Heimlich got creative and crowd-sourced his research.
 For the June 1974 issue of the journal Emergency Medicine, he wrote an article called “Pop Goes The Café Coronary,” explaining how to do his method and asking people to try it if they encountered anyone choking on food.
 The Chicago Daily News then ran an article on it, and people around the U.S. reported that it worked.

-“I have known from the time I began conducting my research on the Heimlich Maneuver that back slaps are ineffective in expelling an object from the windpipe of a choking victim,” Heimlich told Mental Floss in an exclusive statement.
+“I have known from the time I began conducting my research on the Heimlich Maneuver that back slaps are ineffective in expelling an object from the windpipe of a choking victim,” Heimlich told Mental Floss in an exclusive statement in 2015.
 “But back slaps are also potentially dangerous.
 It’s been scientifically proven that hitting a choking person on the back can drive an object that is partially blocking the airway more deeply into the throat.”
 A 1982 study (partially funded by Heimlich [PDF]) backed up his assertions, and in 1985, the Surgeon General announced that the Heimlich maneuver was the only method that could save victims of choking.
-After 11 years, the Red Cross finally agreed.
+After 11 years, the Red Cross dropped the back blows to simplify their instructions [PDF].

 The Controversies Around Henry Heimlich

 Despite this win, Heimlich's medical reputation wasn't invincible.
 Starting in the 1980s, he attracted negative attention for arguing that the Heimlich maneuver should also be used on drowning victims.
-After hearing anecdotes that it saved people from drowning by forcing the water out, he unsuccessfully tried to convince the Red Cross and American Heart Association to replace CPR with the Heimlich maneuver for these types of emergencies, as well as for those with asthma.
 But the Red Cross and a majority of doctors view the Heimlich maneuver as dangerous for those with that much water in their system (since it can cause the victim to vomit) and not helpful for asthma sufferers (since the maneuver doesn't treat the underlying cause—chronic inflammation).

 Henry Heimlich's Legacy

-Heimlich, who died in May 2016 at age 96, believed that cancer, Lyme disease, and AIDS could be cured by malariotherapy.
+Heimlich, who died in December 2016 at age 96, believed that cancer, Lyme disease, and AIDS could be cured by malariotherapy.
 In the early 2000s, his younger son, Peter Heimlich (using a pseudonym) began sending letters to media outlets and medical journals accusing his father of falsifying studies.
-Peter continues to run a website dedicated to warning the public about the dangers of using the Heimlich maneuver on drowning victims and of malariotherapy.
+Peter and his wife, Karen M. Shulman, continue to run a website dedicated to warning the public about the dangers of using the Heimlich maneuver on drowning victims and of malariotherapy.
 Heimlich did not publicly discuss his son’s actions, and he attributed professional jealousy as the reason that the medical community rejected his ideas.

-Ultimately, choking still remains a hazard (in 2017, it was the fourth leading cause of injury death), and it’s not entirely clear if back blows or abdominal thrusts are more effective at saving a choking victim.
-It can depend on many factors (such as what kind of item is lodged in the person’s throat, how big and how deep the item is), but the Red Cross’s current recommendation is still to perform five back blows, and move on to abdominal thrusts only if the back blows are not effective, repeating the process until the victim coughs up that errant piece of hot dog.
+Ultimately, choking still remains a hazard (in 2017, it was the fourth leading cause of unintentional injury death), and it’s not entirely clear if back blows or abdominal thrusts are more effective at saving a choking victim.
+It can depend on many factors (such as what kind of item is lodged in the person’s throat, how big and how deep the item is), but the Red Cross’s current recommendation is still to perform five back blows, and move on to up to five abdominal thrusts only if the back blows are not effective [PDF], repeating the process until the victim coughs up that errant piece of hot dog.